tohuw/tohuwnet/content/markdown-test.md

 -   **Web fonts are included.**
     Rather than relying on e.g. [Google Fonts](http://www.google.com/fonts) for web fonts support, fonts are included via the CSS2-native @font-face directive.
 Currently included are selections from [MavenPro](http://vissol.co.uk/mavenpro/) and [FontAwesome](http://fontawesome.io) both freely licensed fonts (under [SIL](http://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL)).

+    <div class="info" markdown="1"><p>
-    *Note:* FontAwesome styles are deliberately limited, but of course the standard CSS available in the download package could be re-introduced, or the existing CSS could be expanded to include more glyph styles.
+    **Note:** FontAwesome styles are deliberately limited, but of course the standard CSS available in the download package could be re-introduced, or the existing CSS could be expanded to include more glyph styles.
+    </p></div>

 ## Settings